vXqw4NdusPm65jTw/NSE/NSE 4 FortiGate Infrastructure 7.0 (LESSON 07: High Availability (HA)).md

 - Two
 - ~~Four~~

-**The heartbeat interface IP address 169.254.0.1 is assinged to which FortiGate in an HA cluster?**
+**The heartbeat interface IP address 169.254.0.1 is assigned to which FortiGate in an HA cluster?**

 - The FortiGate with the highest serial number
 - ~~The FortiGate with the highest priority~~